[Updated: August 2022]

-The holy grail of sales is generating new clients by referrals.
+The holy grail of sales is generating new clients by referral.

 Because it is by far the easiest way to grow your business.

-Referrals are so valuable because the prospective new client who is referred knows he or she has a problem that needs to be solved.
-They trust you to be the one to solve their problem – even before meeting you – because they trust the person who connected them to you.
-And because they trust you they are less price sensitive and value you more.
+Referrals are valuable because the prospective new client knows they have a problem that needs to be solved.
+They trust you to solve their problem – even before meeting you – because they trust the person who connected them to you.
+And because they trust you they are less price sensitive, typically easier to close and value you more.

-You may have been taught or come to believe through experience that referrals just happen, are sporadic, and not consistent.
-Or you may have been told to generate referrals you have to ask for them constantly or use a referral gimmick* to generate referrals.
+You may have come to believe through experience that referrals just happen, are sporadic, and not consistent.
+Or maybe you’ve been taught to generate referrals you have to ask for them constantly, or network continuously to know a ton of people, pay kickbacks or use a referral gimmick* to generate referrals.

-(*A referral gimmick is typically something you create, like a book or PDF guide, that you give to others to hand out to their clients so when they pass along your book (your gimmick), they are effectively recommending you.)
+(*A referral gimmick is typically something you create, like a book or PDF guide, that you give to others to hand out to their clients so when they pass along your book (your gimmick), it’s an attempt to recommend you.)

 You don’t need a referral gimmick.